Catholic spirituality: Redemptorist spirituality

 Redemptorist spirituality consists of the Crib, the Cross, and the Sacrament.
 In other words, the Redemptorists follow Christ in his incarnation, death, and resurrection and believe that he is always with them.
 They emphasize the encounter with Christ in the Blessed Sacrament, and have their founder's popular version of the Way of the Cross and the Christmas carols which he composed.
-With a practical focus, Redemptorist spirituality would render help to the those in dire spiritual or material need, based on Jesus' invitation to follow him.
-One of the most tangible ways they do this is to proclaim the Gospel in simple ways to ordinary people, taking as their motto Jesus' words when he quoted Isaiah: “The Spirit of the Lord is upon me…. to preach Good News to the poor,… liberty to captives,… sight to the blind,… to proclaim the year of the Lord's favour (Luke 4:18-19).
+With a practical focus, Redemptorist spirituality would render help to those in dire spiritual or material need, based on Jesus' invitation to follow him.
+One of the most tangible ways they do this is to proclaim the Gospel in simple ways to ordinary people, taking as their motto Jesus' words when he quoted Isaiah: “The Spirit of the Lord is upon me.... to preach Good News to the poor,... liberty to captives,... sight to the blind,... to proclaim the year of the Lord's favour (Luke 4:18-19).